tm-a-t/telegram-bot-handbook/en/dev/libraries.md

 ## Good libraries

 The most popular Python library for Telegram bots is [aiogram](https://github.com/aiogram/aiogram).
-It is appreciated because it is asynchronous, uses decorators and contains useful development tools.
+It is appreciated for being asynchronous, using decorators and containing useful development tools.
 A popular alternative option is [Rocketgram](https://github.com/rocketgram/rocketgram).

 ::: details aiogram code example